A True Story, Soaked in Gin

 Gabby's Best Friend is Getting Married.
 It's Time to Grow Up.
 Isn't It?

 Described by Caitlin Moran as 'filthy, immoral and incredibly funny', Gabrielle Fernie's blog, loveisa4letterturd.com, catalogued her life as a struggling actress with a taste for gin.
-Here, in her first book, she shares more of her most raucous stories with eye-watering honesty.
-It is a refreshing, frank and laugh-out-loud account of a young woman trying to find her place in the world; ultimately realising that it's fine to play at being an adult until she properly figures it out.
+Here, in her first book, she shares her most raucous stories with eye-watering honesty.
+It is a laugh-out-loud account of a young woman trying to find her place in the world.

 Gabrielle trained as an actress, gaining a BA (Hons) Acting for Film and Television at Arts Educational Schools London.
 Her hobbies include embarrassing her parents, putting her foot in it, repulsing the entire male population and forgetting to shave her legs.